BMW M5 saloon review

 The BMW M5 is the high-performance version of the standard BMW 5 Series and competes with the Mercedes-AMG E63, Porsche Panamera and Audi RS7 for buyers looking for a ‘super saloon’.
 The Mercedes matches the BMW most closely in shape and price, though – both are four-door saloons that will set you back nearly £100,000 before options.

 A substantial amount of what you’ll pay for the car goes towards what’s under the bonnet.
-Now only available in ‘Competition’ spec, the M5 is powered by a 616bhp 4.4-litre V8 petrol engine that takes the car from 0-62mph in only 3.3 seconds.
+Now available in ‘Competition’ spec, the M5 is powered by a 616bhp 4.4-litre V8 petrol engine that takes the car from 0-62mph in only 3.3 seconds.
 Considering it weighs almost two tons, both the M5’s straight-line speed and agility are remarkable.

 In late 2020, the M5 Competition was facelifted along with the standard 5 Series.
 The changes included a tweaked front end, new LED lights and extra paint finishes.
 The interior was also updated with a new 12.3-inch infotainment system, and an array of new safety tech was added.
 Chassis changes were limited to a new adaptive suspension setup borrowed from the current M8 Gran Coupe.

 While the facelifted version of the M5 Competition will set you back over £100,000 before options, BMW also introduced an even faster model in 2021.
 Dubbed the M5 CS, it’s lighter than the standard car (weighing around 1,800kg) and is billed as a track-focused saloon.
 It’s quicker too, managing 0-62mph in three seconds thanks to an increased power output of 626bhp.
 Naturally, it costs more than the standard car, with a starting price of around £140,000.